List of St. Elsewhere characters: Dr. Susan Birch

 Susan Birch was a first-year resident who joined St. Eligius for her residency at the beginning of season 5.
 Having the misfortune of being paired with reckless, narcissistic Seth Griffin, Susan was first caught in the crossfire when Seth took it upon himself to let a terminal, elderly patient die (and then subsequently tried to blame Rosenthal for the death).
-He went on to play Birch against fellow first-year Carol Novino, creating animosity and drama between the two women, ultimately resulting in Novino being reprimanded and Birch being kicked out of the residency program over the death of a patient.
+He went on to play Birch against fellow first-year Carol Novino, creating animosity and drama between the two women, ultimately resulting in Novino being reprimanded and Birch being suspended from the residency program over the death of a patient.